Want a better way to keep track of and hit your SEO goals?

-How Google Tag Manager Works
+How Google Tag Manager Works For Reach SEO Goals

 Tags “fire” at your discretion.
-For example, you can set up tags to fire whenever any page on a website is visited by somebody.
+For example, you can set up tags to fire whenever any page on a website is visited by someone.
 Alternatively, you can also set up tags in response to events, such as when a customer removes an item from a shopping cart.

 You can also use variables (some custom and some pre-defined) to help define triggers and the data that they send.
 For example, you might set up variables for cookie values or page URLs.

 For advanced GTM SEO users, there’s the so-called “data layer.”

 If you want to play with the data layer to reach your SEO goals, you’ll either need to enlist the aid of a developer or get your hands on a good plugin that works with your content management system (CMS).